MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ---
 # Tutorial: Open a project from a repo

-In this tutorial, you'll use Visual Studio to connect to a Git or Azure DevOps repository and then open a project.
+In this tutorial, you'll use Visual Studio to connect to a repository and then open a project.

 > [!NOTE]
 > If you've already connected to a repository by using Visual Studio, the user interface (UI) might look different than what appears in this tutorial.

+::: moniker range="vs-2017"

+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) page to install it for free.

+::: moniker-end

+::: moniker range="vs-2019"

+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019+rc) page to install it for free.

+::: moniker-end

-## Open a project from Git
+## Open a project from a Git repo

 1. Open Visual Studio 2017.